gmickel/CodeWhisper/README.md

 ```

 > Note: If you are using CodeWhisper's LLM integration with `codewhisper task` you will need to set the respective environment variable for the model you want to use (e.g. `export ANTHROPIC_API_KEY=your_api_key` or `export OPENAI_API_KEY=your_api_key` or `export GROQ_API_KEY=your_api_key` ).

+> Note: The best models to use are currently Claude 3.5 Sonnet and GPT-4o.

 For more detailed instructions, see the [Installation](#-installation) and [Usage](#-usage) sections.